Insider Trading Policy

 3. Where to pre-clear:

-Please contact the Vice President, Deputy General Counsel or the Assistant Secretary, or, if they are unavailable, the Executive Vice President and Chief Legal and Compliance Officer.
+Please contact the Vice President, Deputy General Counsel or, if unavailable, the General Counsel.

 It is expected that the planned transaction will be executed within 48 hours of receiving clearance.
 If additional time elapses, another pre-clearance will be required since circumstances may have changed over that time-period.
 If the person requesting pre-clearance acquires material, non-public information concerning the Company prior to executing the transaction, such transaction may not be executed.